-The Bottle Yard Studios is the largest dedicated film and TV studio facility in the West of England, complete with eight stages, giant green screen studio, workshops, production offices and a range of other production areas.
-Its creative hub of more than 20 on-site business tenants deliver a host of specialist services including creative, digital, technical and audio/visual expertise, grips, transport, structural, fire and safety assistance.
+The Bottle Yard Studios is the largest dedicated film and TV studio facility in the West of England, complete with eight stages, giant green screen, workshops, production offices and a range of other production areas.
+A creative hub of around 25 on-site businesses deliver a host of specialist services including creative, digital, technical and audio/visual expertise, grips, transport, structural, fire and safety assistance.

 Conveniently located on the edge of the city, the Studios offer easy access to the M4 corridor and excellent domestic and international links.

 - 2 hrs from London

 - 15 mins from Bristol International airport